Diebbo/assignment-3-computational-geometry/report/chapters/mbc.typ

   height: 6cm,
 )<fig:mbc-bench-loglog>

-As we could expect, the optimization provided by the compiler improved the performance by almost a 10x factor across all the different distributions.
-But the overall behavior of the algorithm remained the same.
+As we could expect, the optimization provided by the compiler improved the performance by a small constant factor across all the different distributions, so overall the behavior of the algorithm remained the same.

-// #bench.plot_hull("circle", 256, "mbc")
-// #bench.plot_hull("circle", 256, "mbc_v2")
-// #bench.plot_hull("parabola", 256, "mbc_v2")
-// #bench.plot_hull("square", 256, "mbc_v2")
+=== Second version
+We also implemented a second version of the Marriage Before Conquest algorithm, add an extra pruning step before solving the LP subproblem: we find the point $p_l$ with the smallest x-coordinate (if there are more than one, take the one with the largest y-coordinate) and the point $p_r$ with the largest x-coordinate (if there are more than one, take the one with the largest y-coordinate), then prune all the points that lie under the line segment $overline(p_l p_r)$

+#let plot_benchmarks_mbc(shape) = {
+  bench.lq.diagram(
+    bench.plot_bench("marriage", shape),
+    bench.plot_bench("marriagev2", shape),
+    xaxis: (label: "Number of elements", scale: bench.log2),
+    yaxis: (label: "Running time (ms)", scale: "log"),
+    legend: (position: top + left),
+    width: 100%,
+    height: 6cm,
+  )
+}

+#plot_benchmarks_mbc("circle")
+#plot_benchmarks_mbc("parabola")
+#plot_benchmarks_mbc("square")

+As we can see we get a small improvement in performance only in the circle distribution, while in the other distributions the performance are even worse.
+For the parabola distribution this is expected since the pruning step does not remove any point and in the lower hull.